 TEST DATA - Test data is data that has been entering into a system for testing purposes or data that is entered during the execution of test cases.
 Test data is used so live data will not be affected and so the expected results can be predicted.

 TEST EXECUTION - Test Execution is performing the testing and comparing the expected and actual results.

-TEST LEAD (TL) /COMMUNITY TEST LEAD (cTL) - The Test Lead is responsible for all the technical activities that go along with testing projects, such as test run management.
+TESTING MANAGER (TM) /COMMUNITY TEST LEAD (cTL) - The Testing Manager is responsible for all the technical activities that go along with testing projects, such as test run management.
 Read more here.

 TEST PLAN - A Test Plan is a document describing the scope, approach, resources, and schedule of intended test activities.
 (ISTQB)

 TEST SCRIPT - A test script is a written set of instructions that need to be executed on the application under test to see that the app functions as expected